AVSystem/developer-zone/docs/Coiote_IoT_DM/User_Interface/Dashboard.md

 !!! important
     The **Dashboard** and widgets are domain-wide, so they only apply to devices belonging to your domain.
 You can add up to 10 devices to a single widget, and they are added chronologically based on their **Creation time**.
 So if there are, for example, 15 devices in your domain, the 10 oldest of them will only be presented on a widget.

+!!! important
+    Any monitored **string** resource values that exceed the 100-character limit will be automatically trimmed to fit within the limit.

 ![Dashboard menu entry](images/dashboard_view.png "Dashboard menu entry"){:style="float: left;margin-right: 817px;margin-top: 17px;margin-bottom: 17px;border: 1px solid lightgray"}

 ## Dashboard overview